OrlandoGomezzz/orlandogomezzz/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Orlando Gomez (OG).
 =====================================================================================================================================

-Developer.
+Newbie Developer.
 Community Leader.
 Finance nerd.
 ------------------------------------------

 As a former investment banker, I saw the light and pivoted to tech in 2020.
 Haven't looked back since.

 * 🌍  I'm based in Atlanta
 * 🧠  I'm learning HTML, CSS, and JavaScript
+* 🌐  I'm building <a href="www.web3familia.com">Web3 Familia</a>, a community onboarding more Latinos to crypto

 ### Skills